Phyllis Rountree: Life

 Rountree was born in 1911 in Hamilton, Victoria.
 Her mother's brother, William Roy Hodgson was a noted diplomat, but she was inspired by her learned aunts.
-She went to school locally at Alexandra Ladies’ College before boarding in Hawthorn at the Tintern Church of England Girls’ Grammar School.
+She went to school locally at Hamilton and Alexandra College before boarding in Hawthorn at the Tintern Church of England Girls’ Grammar School.
 She studied zoology and bacteriology at the University of Melbourne.
 She had hoped to study medicine like her aunt but her father, a pharmacist, said she was "too young".
-It was a chance visit to her home town by Harold Addison Woodruff that inspired Rountree and persuaded her father that she should take a master's degree and become a bacteriologist.
+It was a chance visit to her home town by Harold Addison Woodruff that inspired Rountree and persuaded her father that she should pursue a master's degree and become a bacteriologist.

 She completed three years of a Council of Scientific & Industrial Research fellowship in 1934 by presenting her work to Professor James A. Prescott at the Waite Agricultural Research Institute in Adelaide.
-He made no additions or changes but she was not offered a permanent position and she put this down to systemic gender bias.
+He made no additions or changes but she was not offered a permanent position, which she attributed to systemic gender bias.
 She had enjoyed the relaxed attitude there but male colleagues had not spoken to her during her work breaks and she was sure that a man successfully completing three years of research would have been retained. “‘Well now, it was very nice having you here dear, but we don't employ women permanently’” is how Rountree recalled her fellowship.
 She reflected on not being offered a continuing position at the institute, noting later in her life that “‘if I'd been a man, they probably would have found me something’”.

-In 1936 she went to London where she studied for a post-graduate Diploma in Bacteriology at the School of Hygiene.
+In 1936 she went to London where she studied for a post-graduate Diploma in Bacteriology at the London School of Hygiene.
 She supported herself by working at the British Public Health Laboratory and she returned to Australia the following year.